 There you go – that’s it.
 Now go read a few more people’s ideas and find yourself some cream this week.
 Just a little container, nothing too big.
 Gather your kids around and get your equipment out and go to town.

 Do you have any handy tips to share from your butter making adventures?
-Feel free to post a comment – you’d be doing mankind a great service by improving butter making everywhere!
+Feel free to post a comment – you’d be doing mankind a great service by improving the process for everyone!

 Goat milk has a very different make up than cow milk.
 Goat milk is naturally homogenized because the fat globules are much smaller and, therefore, disperse themselves throughout the milk.
 Incidentally, this is part of what makes goat milk easier for humans to digest.
 Some supposedly lactose intolerant people discover its only cow milk they can’t drink.

-Goat cream does rise to the top of the goat milk after a few days.
-But it does so slowly and not in great volume.
+Goat cream does rise to the top of the goat milk after a few days but it does so slowly and not in great volume.
 You can use a cream separator to filter out the cream more quickly, though.
-Goat cream, like goat milk, is pristine white so your butter will be the same color.
+Goat cream, like goat milk, is pristine white, so the butter will be the same color.

 Goat butter is sweet and smooth and you’ll be glad you tried it.

 If you’re currently debating between getting a goat or a cow for backyard dairy, you might our article Goat or Cow Milk Which Should You Produce?.

 Or, better yet, read about it – and so many other homesteading topics – in our book, The Do It Yourself Homestead.
 With 400 pages of homesteading information, projects and plans presented on four different levels of experience, you’re bound to find something useful to you!
 Click below for more information.